How to bypass “Will damage your computer” malware warning

 There are several reasons why your MacBook is showing the “[Application] will damage your computer” warning.
 Let's go over each in detail:

-• No Apple certificate signature.
+- No Apple certificate signature.
 Apple's Gatekeeper security feature verifies software legitimacy by checking the unique Apple certificate signature.
-You will see this error if application developers did not obtain the signature.
+You will see this error if application developers didn't obtain the signature.

-• Unknown developer.
-Developers that meet the strict Apple criteria are included in a 'Trusted developer' list.
-Apps developed by third parties and unverified by Apple will produce this warning, even if they do not contain malicious elements.
+- Unknown developer.
+Developers that meet the strict Apple criteria are included in a "Trusted developer" list.
+Apps developed by third parties and not verified by Apple will display this warning, even if they do not contain malicious elements.

 There are a few easy ways to bypass the “[Application] will damage your computer” Apple malware warning.
 However, it's best to be particularly mindful because you will also bypass Apple's cybersecurity Gatekeeper feature.
-It's highly recommendable to use additional cybersecurity software – secure antivirus software, to keep your Mac safe.
+It's highly recommended to use additional cybersecurity software, such as secure antivirus, to keep your Mac safe.

 Here are effective methods to bypass this malware warning, starting with the simplest one.